Ranked #1 Children's Hospital by U.S. News & World Report

 The therapeutic recreation specialists provide group structure for your child to promote interaction with other children, assess motor skills and ability to concentrate and teach children ways to productively use free time and develop new coping skills.

-The program director is a senior nurse who oversees all aspects of the Bader 5 program.
+The program director is a senior nurse who oversees all aspects of the IPS program.
 She attends daily clinical rounds and facilitate communication with all caregivers.
 She supervises nursing staff and recommends how to manage children who are having a difficult time.
 She is available to meet with parents who have unanswered questions or concerns about their child's treatment.

 The future of pediatrics will be forged by thinking differently, breaking paradigms and joining together in a shared vision of tackling the toughest challenges before us.”